 Where: A small stall outside of Seow Fong Lye Cafe, 94C, Macalister Lane, 10400 Penang.

 This creamy and flavourful Malaysian dessert is a must-try for those with a sweet tooth and an appetite for unusual and interesting dishes.
 Prepared with coconut milk, palm sugar syrup, and ice shavings, Chendol is usually served in a tall glass or a bowl.
 The green jelly-like noodles made from mung-bean flour and food colouring (from the pendan leaf, a vanilla like plant) give the dish its unique taste and drool-worthy appearance.
-Many vendors also garnish it with diced jackfruit and sweetened red beans called ‘durian’ before serving you this delightful Malaysian street food.
+Many vendors also garnish it with diced jackfruit and sweetened red beans called ‘durian’ before serving you this delightful Malaysian street food in Kuala Lumpur.

 Where: Penang Road Famous Teochew Chendul.
 27 & 29, Lebuh Keng Kwee, George Town, Penang.